 They work hard to avoid the shame they live in.
 Many of the coping strategies, in other words, their defense mechanisms are abusive in nature – hence the term narcissistic abuse.
 They will use innumerable abusive techniques like emotional withholding, lying, belittling, bullying, accusing, blaming, shaming, gaslighting, sabotaging, invading privacy, and lots more to keep control over you.

 Psychological abuse leaves behind long-lasting feelings of worthlessness and inadequacy, a sense of being separate from love.
-After such a damaging phase it is natural to develop PTSD, as the survivor replays every memory over and over in their mind.
+After such a damaging phase it is natural to develop PTSD (Post Traumatic Stress Disorder), as the survivor replays every memory over and over in their mind.
 It deeply scars the psyche of the person.

 The feelings of worthlessness and inadequacy are so unbearable that the mind is desperately trying to figure out what happened, to ensure it never happens again.
 The mind slowly develops an illusion of control, by analyzing everything and being curious about every little detail.